IOTWMS Communication Test

 Following this disaster, the UNESCO Intergovernmental Oceanographic Commission (IOC) set up the Intergovernmental Coordination Group for the Indian Ocean Tsunami Warning and Mitigation System (ICG/IOTWMS).
 This group coordinates a network of National Tsunami Warning Centres (NTWCs) across the Indian Ocean.

 Today, this system operates as a coordinated network.
 Each NTWC in member countries issues tsunami warnings to its population, based on information provided by three Tsunami Service Providers (TSPs) namely Australia, India and Indonesia.
-The effectiveness of this regional warning system has been tested through large-scale Indian Ocean tsunami exercises, known as IOWave exercises.
+The effectiveness of this regional warning system has been tested through large-scale Indian Ocean tsunami exercises, known as IOWave exercises and the Communication tests are carried out during IOTWMS.

 In the Republic of Mauritius, the Mauritius Meteorological Services (MMS) is the designated National Tsunami Warning Centre.
-Mauritius has taken part in all the seven IOWave exercises since 2009, most of them full-scale events involving the MMS, Mauritius Police Force (MPF), National Disaster Risk Reduction and Management Centre (NDRRMC), Mauritius Fire and Rescue Service (MFRS), and other key partners.
+Mauritius has taken part in all the IOTWMS exercises since 2011.